MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 3. Expand the **gallery_CLTV gallery** and select **lbl_CLTV** inside the gallery.
 Select the **Text** property from the drop down and set the formula as follows to display the contacts corresponding LifetimeSpend:

 	`ThisItem.LifetimeSpend`

 From the File menu, click Save and Publish.

 ## Task 7 - Test & Explore the Greeter App Experience

 Congratulations!
 You have now configured a simple greeter app for Contoso Coffee Retail staff.
-In this task, you will explore the Greeter App experience
+In this task, you will explore the Greeter App experience.

-1. In a browser tab, navigate to https://make.powerapps.com.
-If required, sign in and make sure select your environment.
+1. In a browser tab, navigate to https://make.powerapps.com/.
+If required, sign in and make sure to select your environment.
 By default the environment would be pointing to Contoso.

 2. Click **Apps** in the left-hand menu, and then run your **Contoso Coffee Greeter App** by selecting it and clicking **Play** on the top.

-3. Imagine you are a member of Contoso Coffee Retail staff and you greet them within the store.
+3. Imagine you are a member of Contoso Coffee Retail staff and you greet customers within the store.

 - Look up Abbie Moss' record (LOYID_1000)
 - Open Abbie Moss' record: